ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 * Swarmkeeper
 * Monster Slayer
+* Horizon Walker

 ## Rogue

-Thief - Second-Story Work Dexterity Jump.
-This mod changes the benefit of Second-Story Work to allow your jump to scale based on your Dexterity, instead of Strength.
+[Second-Story Work Dexterity Jump](https://www.nexusmods.com/baldursgate3/mods/6331) changes the benefit of Second-Story Work to allow your jump to scale based on your Dexterity, instead of Strength.

 ## Sorcerer

-Tides of Chaos Recharge changes ToC to reset after a wild magic surge is caused, allowing you to use it multiple times per long rest (and risk multiple surges throughout the day as a result).
-Metamagic Extended implements more metamagic options from the tabletop game.
+[Tides of Chaos Recharge](https://www.nexusmods.com/baldursgate3/mods/11625) changes ToC to reset after a wild magic surge is caused, allowing you to use it multiple times per long rest (and risk multiple surges throughout the day as a result).
+[Metamagic Extended](https://www.nexusmods.com/baldursgate3/mods/405) implements more metamagic options from the tabletop game.
+The metamagic to change the damage type of your spell requires activating the metamagic, and then selecting an element out of the new pop-up options.
+Expand the section of your hotbar that has metamagic in it to see the new options.
+[Draconic bloodline sorcerers](https://www.nexusmods.com/baldursgate3/mods/13563) have significantly more options now.

 New Subclasses: